The Chess and Games Library

 • (Calvo 2001): Ricardo Calvo, The Oldest Chess Pieces in Europe, IGK Conference, Amsterdam, December 2001.

-• (Caso 1925): Alfonso Caso, Un antiguo juego mexicano: el Patolli, El Mexico Antiguo, 1925.
+• (1925-Caso): Alfonso Caso, Un antiguo juego mexicano: el Patolli, Revista de Revistas, número 774.8, March 1925; also in: El Mexico Antiguo, 1929.

-• (Daryaee ?), Touraj Daryaee, The Games of Chess and Backgammon in Sasanian Persia, date and place of publication unknown.
+• (Daryaee), Touraj Daryaee, The Games of Chess and Backgammon in Sasanian Persia, date and place of publication unknown.
 Also available here.

 • (DongLi 2002): Dong Li, Suspicions regarding what are alleged to be Sui Dynasty glass and agate Weiqi Chess piece, China Archaelogy and Art Digest, Vol.4 Number 4, April-May 2002.